Zingabopp/BeatSaberModdingTools/README.md

     2. Open the csproj.user file and put the path to your Beat Saber folder inside the \<BeatSaberFolder> tag.

 # BSIPA Full Template
-* This template demonstrates how to create a basic mod and how to use CustomUI.
+* This template demonstrates how to create a basic mod and use CustomUI.
 It also has examples for using Harmony and ReflectionUtil.

 # BSIPA Core Template
 * This template creates a bare plugin.